Apply for Indefinite Leave To Enter (ILE) as a Returning Resident

 The length of time spent outside the UK will be an important factor to take into account when assessing whether a person can be readmitted as a returning resident.
 This must be assessed against all other factors, including the time spent in the UK before they left.

-Extended absence from the UK due to COVID-19 pandemic travel restrictions
+Extended absence from the UK due to the COVID-19 pandemic travel restrictions

 Some applicants will have been prevented from returning to the UK in 2020 and 2021, due to travel restrictions in place relating to the COVID-19 pandemic.
 In some cases, this will have resulted in their indefinite leave lapsing.